cynthiahuallanca/JavaScript-Plotly/README.md

 Welcome one more time!

-In the following project has the goal to explore Plotly.js of JavaScript.
-This library allows to build interactive dashboards to explore datasets.
+This project has the goal to explore Plotly.js of JavaScript, combined with Flask and Heroku.
+Plotly.js library allows to build interactive dashboards to explore datasets.

 Having said that, you'll find a PIE chart that displays the top 10 samples of Belly Button Biodiversity bacterias and also a Bubble Chart to display each sample.